-I have said it before and I will say it again, we know that flossing daily, in addition to brushing twice per day, is really the best addition to your dental hygiene routine, but it does not always work for everyone.
+It’s a fact.
+Flossing daily, in addition to brushing twice per day, is really the best addition to your dental hygiene routine.
+But it’s not everyone’s favourite activity.
 Some people find flossing to be awkward and time-consuming.
 Others have trouble getting the floss between tight spaces.
 Many have dexterity issues or a gagging reflex that prevents them from getting to those back teeth and gums.
 So, what do you do if you want to add some extra cleaning power to your oral hygiene routine?
 Incorporating antiseptic mouthwash is an easy addition – pour some liquid from the bottle, take a sip and swish around in your mouth for 30 seconds!
 But does it really provide the same benefits as flossing or is it just a way to freshen breath?
 Let’s examine just how beneficial mouthwash is when added to your daily routine.

 According to the ADA, mouthwashes are used for a variety of reasons such as: